tygee713/Burger/README.md

 ### Overview

 This web application was built using an Express server, MySQL database and the ORM Sequelize.
-The goal was to be able to view, create and update database elements using Handlebars for templating the dynamic content.
+The goal was to be able to view, create and update database elements and use Handlebars for templating the dynamic content.

 ### Getting Started